opendocsg/opendoc-state-courts-practice-directions-2021/PART-04-CASE-MANAGEMENT-AND-COURT-ALTERNATIVE-DISPUTE-RESOLUTION.md

 >(b) the filing and exchange of affidavits of evidence-in-chief for the Assessment of Damages hearing; and

 >(c) the filing of any notice of appointment for assessment of damages (“**NOAD**”).

+(2A) In addition to the directions listed in sub-paragraph 2 above, directions for a Single Application Pending Trial (“**SAPT**”) to be filed may also be given at an Assessment CC, even if an SAPT has previously been filed in the liability phase of proceedings by a party.
+In both phases, in accordance with the Ideals in Order 3, Rule 1 of the Rules of Court 2021, the Court has the discretion to order a single application dealing with all matters that are necessary for the case to proceed expeditiously towards trial or assessment.

 ### ***Convening of Assessment of Damages Court Dispute Resolution Conferences***